rifqiharrys/sdb_gui/README.md

 ## 3. Notebook

-To have a better understanding about the new SDB processing workflow in SDB GUI project, you could read a [Jupyter Notebook](https://github.com/rifqiharrys/sdb_gui/blob/main/notebooks/sdb-how-to-xarray-workflow.ipynb) in this repository.
-The notebook contain a simple SDB processing workflow without GUI using Random Forest Regression.
-Although the workflow might be a bit different from the recent SDB GUI, the basic idea is the same and this notebook is a prototype to the recent update (v4) of SDB GUI.
+To have a better understanding about the new SDB processing workflow in SDB GUI project, you could read a [Jupyter Notebook](./notebooks/) in this repository.
+There are two notebooks in this repository, which are `sdb-how-to-xarray-workflow.ipynb` and `sdb-module-how-to.ipynb`.
+Both notebooks contain a simple SDB processing workflow without GUI using Random Forest Regression.
+The workflow of the first notebook might be a bit different from the recent SDB GUI, the basic idea is the same and this notebook is a prototype to the recent update (v4) of SDB GUI.
+The second notebook contain SDB processing using SDB module.

 ## Releases